Cloud Migration for a Regional Logistics Platform

 The company was losing bids.
 Competitors were offering real-time package tracking, enterprise customers were asking for API integrations that the legacy system couldn’t support, and RFP after RFP came back with “does not meet technical requirements.”
 The business pressure was undeniable.

-The client was a mid-sized regional logistics provider with 200+ employees running on a 15-year-old data center.
-Their lease was expiring in eight months, and the landlord wasn’t renewing.
-Even without that deadline, the infrastructure was struggling.
-The hardware was aging out of support, peak season traffic brought the tracking system to its knees, and every maintenance window meant a 4-hour gap where drivers couldn’t update delivery status.
+The client was a mid-sized regional logistics provider with 200+ employees running on colocated servers in a third-party data center.
+Their colocation contract was expiring in eight months, and renewal terms had doubled in price.
+Even without that deadline, the stack was holding them back.
+The core platform was a .NET Framework 4.6.2 monolith with an AngularJS 1.5 frontend, running on Windows Server 2012 R2 boxes.
+The hardware was aging out of support, Entity Framework 6 queries were choking under peak season load, and every maintenance window meant a 4-hour gap where drivers couldn’t update delivery status.

 The Approach

 We started with a two-week assessment phase.
 I mapped every application, database, and integration point in the existing environment.
-This audit surfaced 47 distinct applications, three core databases, and a dozen undocumented integrations with carrier EDI systems that nobody on the current team had built — a discovery that significantly shaped our timeline.
+This audit surfaced 38 distinct applications and services, a core SQL Server database with 340 tables, a secondary reporting database, and a dozen undocumented integrations with carrier EDI systems that nobody on the current team had built.
+The .NET Framework monolith had 23 WCF service endpoints that the AngularJS frontend and several internal tools consumed.
+This discovery significantly shaped our timeline.

 The Solution

-The target architecture used AWS services that balanced operational simplicity with the team’s learning curve:
+The target architecture used Azure services that balanced operational simplicity with the team’s learning curve:

 The cutover for the tracking platform used a blue-green approach.
-We ran both environments in parallel for 72 hours, with traffic gradually shifting from on-prem to AWS.
+We ran both environments in parallel for 72 hours, with Azure Front Door gradually shifting traffic from the legacy stack to the modernized .NET 8 / Angular deployment.
 Operations monitored both dashboards, ready to roll back instantly.
 The rollback was never needed.

 The Results

-The migration completed two weeks ahead of the lease deadline.
+The migration completed two weeks ahead of the colocation contract deadline.
 The quantified outcomes:

-• Infrastructure costs reduced by 35%.
-The combination of eliminating the data center lease, avoiding a hardware refresh cycle, and right-sizing instances in AWS dropped monthly infrastructure spend from $89,000 to $58,000.
+• Infrastructure costs reduced by 35% The combination of eliminating the colocation lease, avoiding a hardware refresh cycle, and right-sizing resources in Azure dropped monthly infrastructure spend from $89,000 to $58,000.

-• Deployment frequency increased from monthly to daily.
-The containerized architecture and CI/CD pipeline we built during migration enabled the development team to ship updates without scheduling maintenance windows.
+• Deployment frequency increased from monthly to daily The containerized .NET 8 architecture and Azure DevOps pipelines enabled the development team to ship updates without scheduling maintenance windows.
+Pull request preview environments meant QA could verify changes before they reached production.

-• System availability improved from 99.5% to 99.95%.
-Multi-AZ deployment and automated failover eliminated the single points of failure that had caused outages in the legacy environment.
+• System availability improved from 99.5% to 99.95% Zone-redundant Azure SQL and Container Apps with multiple replicas eliminated the single points of failure that had caused outages in the colocated environment.

-• Peak season scaling became automatic.
-The following holiday season, the tracking system auto-scaled to handle 3x normal traffic.
+• Peak season scaling became automatic The following holiday season, the .NET 8 services auto-scaled on Container Apps to handle 3x normal traffic.
 Previously, this would have required ordering hardware two months in advance.

-• Real-time tracking launched within 60 days of migration.
-The team shipped the feature their customers had been asking for—something that would have taken a year on the legacy platform.
+• Real-time tracking launched within 60 days of migration The Angular frontend with SignalR-backed live updates shipped the feature their customers had been asking for, something that would have been impractical on the AngularJS / .NET Framework stack.

 Key Takeaways

-• Train the team before the critical phases.
-Moving non-critical systems first wasn’t just about reducing risk—it was about building confidence and competence.
+• Train the team before the critical phases Moving non-critical systems first was not just about reducing risk.
+It was about building confidence with Azure, .NET 8, and Angular.
 By the time we migrated the tracking platform, the team had already done a dozen smaller migrations successfully.